Media acknowledged ‘epic’ border crisis under Obama – what changed?

 “The hypocrisy, unfortunately, is no longer stunning.
 It's utterly predictable,” The Hill media guru Joe Concha told Fox News.

-Concha said much of America’s political media is “is pre-conditioned to oppose anything the president supports,” with the coverage of the immigration fight the latest example.
+Concha said much of America’s political media “is pre-conditioned to oppose anything the president supports,” with the coverage of the immigration fight the latest example.

 “For years, we heard about how horrible it was for U.S. troops to be in places like Syria or Afghanistan.
 Trump proposes pulling them out, and suddenly they're for keeping them there,” Concha said.
 “Same thing with the border.”